-The Committee consists of, normally, three students from each year group, as well as members of academic staff.
+The Committee consists of normally three students from each year group, as well as members of academic staff.
 We meet once a term over a light lunch.
-The Chair is always an undergraduate (currently Yuyang Shen (yuyang.shen@stcatz.ox.ac.uk)), and the Secretary is currently the Deputy Administrator (Academic), Philippa Moss, who is also an ex officio member of the Committee.

-Other ex officio members of the Committee are the Director of Studies, Dr Adrian Taylor, the Chair of Faculty, Prof. James Marrow, the Practical Courses Organiser, Prof. Sergio Lozano Perez, and the Part II Project Organiser, Prof Keyna O'Reilly.
+The Chair is always an undergraduate (currently Danyaal Abdul (danyaal.abdul@st-annes.ox.ac.uk), and the Secretary is currently the Senior Education Officer, Ellie Thornton, who is also an ex officio member of the Committee.
+Other ex officio members of the Committee are the Director of Undergraduate Studies, Prof. James Marrow, the Chair of Faculty, Prof. Susie Speller, the Practical Courses Organiser, Prof Sergio Lozano-Perez, the Part II Project Organiser, Prof Keyna O'Reilly and the Education Manager, Philippa Moss.

 Probably the most obvious indication to undergraduates of the JCCU's existence is the lecture and coursework feedback questionnaires that are considered by the Committee each term.
-We are currently using electronic questionnaires and the online surveys will be available towards the end of each course or piece of coursework.
-The questionnaires are analysed and summarized by the Deputy Administrator (Academic).
+We use electronic questionnaires and the online surveys will be available towards the end of each course or piece of coursework.
+The questionnaires are analysed and summarized by the Education Manager and then passed to the lecturers for review.